InesDevis/Gestion_Aeropuerto/README.md

- In this document, all the information is detailed regarding the practical assign ment for the Artificial Intelligence course.
+ In this REPO, all the information is detailed regarding the practical assign ment for the Artificial Intelligence course.
 The simulation to be carried out is an airport management, which is a model designed as a decision-making tool for assessing various strategies with a focus on enhancing efficient airport actions.